Banjawarn Station: Seismic event

-On the night of 28 May 1993 a mysterious seismic disturbance was detected in Western Australia and found to have emanated from south of Banjawarn.
+On the night of 28 May 1993, a mysterious seismic disturbance was detected in Western Australia; it was found to have emanated from south of Banjawarn.

 The event sent shock waves through hundreds of miles of desert but was witnessed only by a few long-distance truck drivers and gold prospectors.
 They reported seeing a fireball in the sky and hearing a protracted low-frequency sound.
 The cause of the event remained a mystery.

 Ed Paull, a geophysicist from the Mundaring Observatory, said he received reports of a bright meteor traveling east above the Leonora-Laverton Highway, at about the same time.

 An asteroid impact would have left a large crater, perhaps 300 yd across, none of which was found.
-Alternatively, a bolide, or air burst, caused by a stony asteroid of up to some tens of meters in diameter, would not have reached the surface but would probably have exploded in the atmosphere, creating a large shock wave but not an impact crater.
-This option, the possibility of which was driven home by the widely observed February 2013 Russian meteor event, would have led to measurements and observations that are entirely consistent with data and eyewitness reports, far more so than a seismic disturbance, which would be difficult to reconcile with fireball sightings.
+Alternatively, a bolide, or air burst, caused by a stony asteroid of up to some tens of metres in diameter, would not have reached the surface but would probably have exploded in the atmosphere, creating a large shock wave but not an impact crater.
+Some point to the widely observed February 2013 Russian meteor event as a case for comparison.

 A mining explosion was unlikely, as it was 170 times more powerful than the largest mining explosion known in Australia up to that time.
 The Urban Geoscience Division of the Australian Geological Survey Organisation determined that the seismic traces of the event "showed similar characteristics consistent with typical seismic activity for Western Australia", and that the event was most likely an earthquake.

 Following the revelation that Banjawarn was owned by the Aum, there was also speculation in 1997 that this event might have been the result of a test explosion of a nuclear device they had built.
 The event was determined to have had the strength of "a small nuclear explosion, perhaps equal to up to 2,000 tons of high explosives".
 It was known that Aum were interested in developing nuclear as well as chemical weapons, as they had recruited two nuclear engineers from the former Soviet Union and had been mining uranium at Banjawarn.